Josephat-S/TIC-TAC-TOE-GAME-CLI-USING-PYTHON/README.md

 # TIC-TAC-TOE-GAME-CLI-USING-PYTHON
-Using python, I created a TIC TAC TOE game using python with it's method ans Random libary
+I created a TIC TAC TOE game using python with its method and Random library.
+In this game, the user inputs a number from 1 to 9 and plays against the computer.
+Download the file and run it in an editor.
+ENJOY...